netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>authToken</b></td>
         <td>enum</td>
         <td>
           AuthToken describe the way to get a token to authenticate to Loki.
 DISABLED will not send any token with the request.
-HOST will use the local pod service account to authenticate to Loki.
-FORWARD will forward user token, in this mode, pod that are not receiving user request like the processor will use the local pod service account.
-Similar to HOST mode.
-When using the Loki Operator, set it to `HOST` or `FORWARD`.<br/>
+HOST - <i>deprecated (*)</i> - will use the local pod service account to authenticate to Loki.
+FORWARD will forward the user token for authorization.
+When using the Loki Operator, this should be set to `FORWARD`.<br/>
           <br/>
             <i>Enum</i>: DISABLED, HOST, FORWARD<br/>
             <i>Default</i>: DISABLED<br/>